centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/monitoring-servers/add-a-poller-to-configuration.md

 ## Step 4: Export the configuration of the poller

-1. From the Poller list, select the Poller and click **Export configuration**.
+1. From the poller list, select the poller and click **Export configuration**.

 2. Then check the first four boxes, select the **Restart** method, and click